Stack-Jacking the Atmospheres and The Earth as Backdoor // V.e.x.i.l. Research Lab

 I : The Global Insurgent Cloud: A Dispatch from the Signal Mire

 The predawn quiet of Tijuana was shattered in October 2025, not with the familiar rattle of automatic gunfire, but with a thunderclap from hell.
 Three drones, laden with nails and jagged metal, detonated in unison outside the Baja California state prosecutor’s office, reducing six armored government cars to twisted husks.
-Meanwhile, a fleet of government surveillance drones, deployed to track cartel movements, simply dropped from the air, neutralized mid-flight by an invisible hand.
+Meanwhile, a fleet of government surveillance drones, deployed to track cartel movements, dropped from the air, neutralised mid-flight by an invisible hand.
 The culprit: the SkyFend Hunter, a Chinese-made anti-drone system wielded by cartel operatives or linked to the La Mayiza/Los Mayitos faction of the Sinaloa Cartel (1).

 Here, the volumetric stretches from subterranean tunnels to orbital satellites, all interwoven by the electromagnetic spectrum, which compresses physical distance into a governable field of signals (Elden, 2013; Weizmann, 2023).
-To navigate and exploit this field, state and non-state actors deploy a growing suite of tools: GPS spoofers, Stingrays, jammers, fake cellular towers, and IMSI-catchers enable what Anna Engelhardt terms “electronic terraforming” (Engelhardt, n.d.), technologies that “function as a temporary small-scale infrastructure that invades a part of space by enforcing its own rules and, by this, creating a cyber territory under its control” (Engelhardt, n.d.).
+To navigate and exploit this field, state and non-state actors deploy a growing suite of tools: GPS spoofers, jammers, fake cellular towers, and IMSI- catchers, which enable what Anna Engelhardt terms “electronic terraforming” (Engelhardt, n.d.), technologies that “function as a temporary small-scale infrastructure that invades a part of space by enforcing its own rules and, by this, creating a cyber territory under its control” (Engelhardt, n.d.).

-It can now produce “enforced teleportation” (Engelhardt, n.d.): conditions in which a functional system is not merely shut down but expelled from its operational environment through manipulation of the spatial or informational coordinates on which it depends.
+These technologies come to demonstrate that disruption no longer settles just at disablement.
+They can now produce “enforced teleportation” (Engelhardt, n.d.): conditions in which a functional system is not merely shut down but expelled from its operational environment through manipulation of the spatial or informational coordinates on which it depends.

 Yet, enforced teleportation does not require a war zone.
 At urban scales, the same logic appears in civilian guise: a city’s port district blanketed with counterfeit location layers to facilitate smuggling; a high-value truck momentarily blinded by GPS jamming to enable theft(6)(7).
-Crucially, these same techniques produce qualitatively different effects when applied at larger infrastructural scales.
+Even more crucially, these same techniques produce qualitatively different effects when applied at larger infrastructural scales.
 For example, a sophisticated GPS spoofing attack on a single container ship could rewire the topology of global logistics, redirecting flows far beyond the point of interference (8).

-In response, a defensive arms race has spurred widespread availability of anti-jamming tools like the compact GPSDome, which uses beamforming to create a precise “zone of silence” against interference(9).
-Defense, in turn, fuels further offensive innovation, defined by miniaturization and concealment.
+In response, a defensive arms race has spurred widespread availability of anti-jamming tools like the compact GPSDome, which uses what is known as beamforming (steering signals in a specific direction using multiple antennas) to create a precise “zone of silence” against interference(9).
+Defense, in turn, fuels a battery of offensive innovations that are increasingly defined by miniaturisation and concealment.

 Actors spanning the spectrum of human to non-human warp these layers, exploiting their signals and flows, and then vanishing into the architectures they have turned.
-Their power is pervasive not because it is fully invisible, but because it can selectively refuse consolidation and stable attribution while potentially remaining locally legible and coercive.
+Their power is pervasive not because it is fully invisible but because it can selectively refuse consolidation and stable attribution while potentially remaining locally legible and coercive.

-As these shadow networks grow more sophisticated, they are learning to weaponise automation.
+As these shadow networks grow more complex, they are learning to weaponise automation.
 By using drones, spyware, botnets, and algorithmic fraud, these actors can now translate a single, localised attack directly into global market chaos or critical infrastructure failure.
 What enables this translation is not platform ownership but what we might call platform parasitism: a relation that does not administer infrastructure but exploits its address layers, its sensory grids, its points of access.

 These relays — human and non-human alike — are the living embodiment of what Giorgio Pizzi identifies as the “anti-persona”: the smuggler-engineers, the itinerant hackers, the spectral workers of the backdoored world, and the autonomous systems that hunt alongside them.